 When signing a lease, most agreements start on the first of the month for accounting purposes.
 However, there are situations where you may need to move into an apartment on a different date.
 In such cases, you will pay a prorated rent for the days you occupy the unit outside the regular monthly term.
 Let’s look at what prorated rent means and how it works.

 You would pay for the additional five days you plan to occupy the unit outside the monthly leasing period.
-In this situation, paying prorated rent means paying for the additional days you spend living in the apartment.
+In this situation, paying prorated rent means paying for the extra days you spend living in the apartment.

-Prorated rent is usually paid at the beginning or end of a lease to accommodate tenants based on when they need to move in.
+Tenants often pay prorated rent at the start or end of a lease.
+This helps adjust the rent based on when they move in or out.
 Landlords typically prefer to start leases on the 1st of the month.
 If tenants want to move in early, they must pay for the extra days they’ll occupy the apartment.
-The same applies to tenants who need to move out a few days after their lease ends.

 To calculate prorated rent every month, you can follow these steps: